Transfeminine DIY HRT Guide

 Estradiol Enanthate’s (EEn) half life is about 4.6 days.
 Although research suggests that the peak of EEn comes later than EC.
 Essentially, treat EEn as similar to EC, with EEn possibly lasting longer.
 EEn should be injected every 7-10 days.

-Estradiol Undecylate’s (E2U) half life is about 30 days.
-E2U should be injected every 20-30 days.
+Estradiol Undecylate’s (EUn) half life is about 30 days.
+EUn should be injected every 20-30 days.

 Detailed information on estradiol injection dosing will be found later in this guide in the Estradiol injection dosing section.